 - critically analyze claims made in the movie; and

 - assess the effectiveness of the rhetorical content of the movie.

 - Watch the movie Interstellar.
 This is provided for free to all Penn State students through the PSU library!
-There is a link on Canvas.
+There is a link on the left side of your course page..
 This is also available in many DVD kiosks (e.g., Redbox, if that's still a thing), can be purchased from Amazon (and other retailers), and is available for digital viewing on Amazon, iTunes, Vudu, and more.
 It may even be available at your local library.

 - Suggested: Review key concepts in Module 1.

-This week you have part 1 of a discussion board due, and an optional discussion board as well.
-Also, note that the rough draft of your final project is due this week.
-Again, see Canvas for details.
+This lesson you have part 1 of a discussion board due.
+Also, note that the final draft of your final project is due toward the end of this lesson.

-If you have something related to the material that you'd like to share, feel free to post to the Coffee Shop forum, also under the Modules tab in Canvas.
+If you have something related to the material that you'd like to share, feel free to post to the Coffee Shop forum, also under the Modules tab.